MicrosoftLearning/mslearn-ai-studio/Instructions/01-Explore-ai-studio.md

 ---
 lab:
     title: 'Prepare for an AI development project'
-    description: 'Learn how to organize cloud resources in hubs and projects so that developers are set up for success when building AI solutions.'
+    description: 'Learn how to organize cloud resources in Azure AI Foundry projects so that developers are set up for success when building AI solutions.'
 ---

 # Prepare for an AI development project